Rookout/docs/docs/dotnet-setup.md

 The following languages are officially supported: C#.

 If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: {@inject: supportEmail}

-## Breakpoint Statuses

-To provide quick feedback, Breakpoint statuses are *aggregated* across all *historic* data reported on the Breakpoint.
-Whenever you edit the Breakpoint, it's status is reset.

-**These are the available statuses**:

-- `Active` (solid purple) - the Breakpoint has been applied by one or more of your applications has applied the Breakpoint and no errors have been reported.
-- `Pending` (hollow purple) - the Breakpoint has yet to be applied by any of your applications and no errors have been reported.
-- `Error` (hollow purple with triangle) - one or more of your applications has reported an error in processing, applying or executing the Breakpoint.
-- `Warning` (solid purple with triangle) - this state appears in addition to the other states, indicating that one or more of your applications has reported a warning in processing, applying or executing the Breakpoint.
-- `Disabled` (hollow grey) - the Breakpoint is in a disabled state and will not collect data.

-## Pending (Hollow Purple)

-`Pending` status occurs when none of your applications have yet to apply the Breakpoint and no errors have been reported.

-This can be caused by any of the following reasons:

-#### No Application instances
-You have no application instances connected to the current [project](projects.md).
-This is common for Serverless and batch applications which are invoked on demand.

-#### Wrong Source File
-The source file you used the set the breakpoint is not loaded in any of the applications in the current [project](projects.md).

-#### Running with a Debugger \ Analysis tool
-You are using Rookout side-by-side with another debugger \ Analysis tool such as VisualStudio or another Instrumentation analysis tool.
-We advise not to run the application without a debugger due to unexpected behavior.

-## Dependencies

-Microsoft.DiaSymReader.Native (>= 1.7.0)